tlindsay42/ArmorPowerShell/docs/cmd_get.rst

 DESCRIPTION
-    This cmdlet retrieves a list of Armor account memberships for the currently authenticated user.
+    Retrieves a list of Armor account memberships for the currently authenticated user.
 Returns a set of accounts that correspond to the filter criteria provided by the cmdlet parameters.

 PARAMETERS